EveripediaNetwork/Everipedia/TechnicalWhitepaper120.md

-At the end of the day, editors will receive IQ rewards in proportion to the value of their contributions.
+At the end of the 30 minute period, editors will receive IQ rewards in proportion to the value of their contributions.
 An single editor’s contribution is valued based on the number and tiers of edits approved (Listing 1).
 The IQ reward available per day is determined by the daily minting formula (Listing 2).